Mom, its time for the quiz.

 Claire’s daughter gets a virus–suddenly.

 Is that going to be the title?

-Good idea, Shana, what would the Quiz be without you?
-Well, obviously, it would be shorter.
-So let’s bring in Claire, shall we?
+Good idea, Shana, where would the Quiz be without you?
+So let’s bring out Claire, shall we?
 And now, heeeeeeeeeeere’s Claire!

 Strange “acute” happened last night, Elaine.
 Everyone was fine, “Matilda” got emotionally upset about something and wandered off to another part of the house.
 Then she came back to me and wanted a hug; she sat quietly for a while as I was doing something, and then told me she all of a sudden had a headache!